jmyers7/book/chapters/08-more-prob.md

 E\big[ E(Y \mid X) \big] = \int_\bbr z f_{E(Y\mid X)}(z) \ \text{d} z.
 $$ (ah-eqn)

 However, this formula is of little practical value, since we would need to compute the density $f_{E(Y\mid X)}(z)$ which can be quite difficult.
 So, we wonder: Is there an alternate way to compute this expectation?
 In fact there is, and the expectation turns out to reduce to the expectation of $Y$!
-The key is to _not_ compute the expctation according to the definition {eq}`ah-eqn`, but rather to use the LoTUS.
+The key is to _not_ compute the expctation according to the definition {eq}`ah-eqn`, but rather to use the LotUS.

 ```{margin}
 This law is also often called The Law of Iterated Expecation, among a bunch of [other names](https://en.wikipedia.org/wiki/Law_of_total_expectation).